Remote Runner: checks, examples and tests

 RemoteRunner provides the ability to significantly reduce the time it takes to run test suites by delegating checks out to multiple workers.

-GtRrChecksFactory GtRrTaskFactory subclass: #GtRrChecksFactory instanceVariableNames: 'ignoreNoTest inImageOnly' classVariableNames: '' package: 'RemoteRunner-Tasks' provides a convenient way of constructing jobs to run the test suite, e.g.:
+GtRrChecksFactory GtRrTaskFactory subclass: #GtRrChecksFactory instanceVariableNames: 'ignoreNoTest inImageOnly' classVariableNames: '' package: 'RemoteRunner-Tasks' provides a convenient way of constructing jobs to run the test suite.
+Checks can be added to a job by package, class or individually.

 factory := GtRrChecksFactory new.